-In October 2015, the state's unemployment rate declined to 4.4 percent, the lowest rate in 14 years according to the Ohio Department of Job and Family Services.
+In October 2016, the state's unemployment rate was 4.6 percent, one of the lowest rates in 14 years, according to the Ohio Department of Job and Family Services.
 However, such great statistics are of little comfort to employees who are victims of downsizing.
 While businesses struggle to survive, affected employees must be aware of their rights when faced with an employer's announcement of a layoff.

 Q: I’ve been told my job is being eliminated as part of a reduction in force.
 What should I do?

 A: First, ask questions.
 Most companies are willing to provide information regarding the necessity for the reduction in force.
 Understanding the reasons for the layoff may help you to cope with the job loss and explain the situation to potential employers.

 Then, ask about the possibility of reassignment or reemployment.
 Make sure the company is aware of your current skills and ask about job openings in areas of the company unaffected by the layoff.
 If you are a union member, your representative should be able to explain to you any rights you may have to be reinstated.

 Also, check your employer's policies for payout of unused leave, such as vacation leave and sick leave.
 Finally, if your selection for layoff was not performance-based, request a reference letter.

 Q: I understand my company will ask me to sign a separation agreement.
 Why?